Maternal Child & Health Services

 The Women’s Life Clinic

-- VCMRF funded the Women’s Life Clinic at the Mandalay Bay Women and Children’s Medical Group, the brainchild of Dr. Robert Lefkowitz, to identify and assist those suffering from childbirth-related depression.
+- VCMRF funded the Women’s Life Clinic, the brainchild of Dr. Robert Lefkowitz, to identify and assist those suffering from childbirth-related depression.
 Dr. Lefkowitz noted that 19 percent of new mothers are depressed enough to interfere with childrearing.
 They have sought to identify not just post-partum depression, but ante-partum as well, through screening and services offered bilingually.